You can learn more about the key aspects of how much super you need in the following SuperGuide articles:

-Set out below are all SuperGuide articles that relate to How much super do I need?.
+Set out below are the latest articles that relate to will i have enough super?.

 According to the ASFA Retirement Standard, a couple can live a ‘comfortable lifestyle’ with a retirement balance of $640,000 while singles can enjoy the same with $545,000.
 But these are guidelines only.